on all orders over $99*

 24kt is not used for jewellery

-Jewellery worn on a daily basis needs to be durable, which is why pure gold (24kt) is not used.
+Jewellery worn daily needs to be durable, which is why pure gold (24kt) is not used.

 The least amount of gold purity found in Canada is 10Kt gold (it needs 14 parts alloy mixed with 10 parts gold).